billielynch/pillest/README.md

 This library uses python 3.10.4

 The library uses:
-* pip-tools to manage dependencies
+* pip-tools to manage dependencies, via invoke
-* pytest and associated plugins to run tests
+* pytest and associated plugins to run tests, via invoke
 * Pillow as its main image library
-* Makefile as a operational assistant
+* Invoke as a operational assistant, use `invoke --list` for options